J&K: I was portrayed as an anti-national, want to start life from clean slate, says Shah Faesal

 “Due to some of my statements, I let down a lot of people who had immense goodwill for me,” he told The Indian Express in an interview.
 “I want to undo that.”

-Faesal on Monday said he wanted to be “freed from the responsibilities” of JKPM, a party he founded after quitting the civil administration services last year, as he was not in a position to continue with political activities.
+On Monday, Faesal had said he wanted to be “freed from the responsibilities” of JKPM, a party he founded after quitting the civil services last year, as he was not in a position to continue with political activities.
 His resignation was formally accepted at an online meeting of the State Executive Committee of the JKPM.

 The bureaucrat-turned-politician said he decided to quit because he realised that in politics, “it was really hard to tell the truth” to the people.
 “I did not want to lead Kashmiris down the garden path and raise unrealistic expectations,” he said.
 Faesal spoke of a “new political reality” of Kashmir, and said he did not want to show “quixotic dreams” to people when he had no power to change it.